MaeFlaherty/Obsidian-Vault/Earth's Origins.md

 When the moon and the earth collided, a part of the moons core was left on earth, causing this strange relationship.

+# Geologic Time Periods

+## Hadean(4.56-4.0 Ga)
+Earth Starts as a ball of fire, the first seas form, and earth is continuously struck by meteorites.
+- 4.53 Ga: Formation of the moon
+- 4.4 Ga: First Liquid Oceans and continents
+- 4.0 Ga: Start of plate tectonics?
+## Archaean
+- Continental Crust begins to assemble
+- Traces of fossil life as old as ~4.0 Ga
+- Evidence of photosynthesis in 3.5 Ga
+- 3.45 Ga: Stromatolites(Mounds of carbonates left by cyanobacteria or other bacteria)
+## Proterozoic

+## Cambrian Explosion

+## Mesozoic

+## Cenozoic

+## The Modern World

 # Related Notes
 [[Earth's Structure]]